Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Alexandria Ocasio-CortezPoliticsU.S.
 Congresswoman

 For more inspiring tales, check out our sections on Hispanic Heritage Month and Latino Community Celebrations.
-Dive into the world of Latino Film Festivals and Traditional Latino Dances to the full spectrum of Hispanic heritage and its lasting influence.
+Dive into the world of Latino Film Festivals and Traditional Latino Dances to experience the full spectrum of Hispanic heritage and its lasting influence.

 Trailblazing Hispanic Artists

 Hispanic artists have smashed through barriers and set new standards in entertainment.
-Let’s celebrate some of the most iconic figures who have left their mark on Hollywood and beyond.
+Let’s some of the most iconic figures who have left their mark on Hollywood and beyond.

 Rita Moreno: The EGOT Queen

-Rita Moreno is a living legend.
+Rita Moreno is a .
 She snagged an Oscar for her role in the 1961 musical West Side Story, becoming the first Hispanic woman to do so.
 But she didn’t stop there.
 Rita also grabbed an Emmy, a Grammy, and a Tony, making her one of the few EGOT holders.
 For more on influential Hispanic figures, check out our section on Impactful Hispanic Americans.

 Salma Hayek: From Mexico to Hollywood